quyykk/endless-sky/docs/rfcs/text/0000-outfit-types.md

 # Summary

-Add the ability to specify a `"type"` to an outfit.
+Add the ability to specify a `type` to an outfit.
 This is used to group different outfits together and can be used by missions for query/removal.

 ```
 outfit "Hyperdrive"